 Before You Start

 When applying for a passport for children under 16, applicants must apply in person, the child must be present, and the passport is only valid for 5 years.
 It is important to remember each country has their own regulations and requirements, so do your research before.

 What you will Need

 - Your Baby

-- White sheet or blanket- No Textures
+- Plain background.
+Use a plain white sheet or blanket- No Textures

 - Natural Lighting

-Tips for getting that “Perfect” Shot
+Steps for getting that “Perfect” Shot

 - Download a passport photo app and select your country.
 This will help you frame the shot to meet the photo size requirements.